-A distinctive black grille, door mirror caps finished in Bright Silver, twin chrome tailpipes and a rear diffuser create a sporty, athletic feel.
+Distinctive black exterior details, twin chrome tailpipes and a rear diffuser create a sporty, athletic feel.

 The optional lowered sport chassis has been tuned for sharper handling and steering response, with less body roll through corners.

-Stealth Aluminium decor inlays, Charcoal headlining and seats upholstered in part-leather give the cabin a technical, cockpit-like feel.
+Stealth Aluminium decor inlays, Charcoal headlining and seats upholstered in Nappa leather give the cabin a dynamic, technical feel.